Skip to content

 Can I combine small succession with other simplified procedures?

 Yes.
 Small succession affidavit for accounts under the threshold, plus immediate-access statutes (La.
 R.S.
-9:1513, 9:1515) for urgent needs, plus beneficiary designations for retirement and life insurance can all work together to simplify an estate that would otherwise require full succession.
+9:1513, 9:1515) for urgent needs, plus beneficiary designations for retirement and life insurance can all work together to simplify an estate that would otherwise require a full succession.
 See our FAQ on accessing a loved one’s bank account or wages.

 There’s no minimum waiting period.
-Once the death certificate is available and the heirs are identified, the affidavit can be prepared.
+Once the certified death certificate is available and the heirs are identified, the affidavit can be prepared.
 Most families wait 1–2 weeks while funeral arrangements and initial paperwork are handled.

 This article provides general information about Louisiana small succession and judicial administration procedures and is not legal advice.
 Specific situations should be reviewed with a qualified Louisiana attorney.